Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 ## Piano keyboard related parameters

-draw_piano_keys: set to True to enter the draw piano mode, (according to the parameters and the structure of the piano 88 keys to draw the piano keyboard, replacing the previous piano picture) In the draw piano mode, the corresponding keys will light up when the midi keyboard is played or the computer keyboard is played, including when the MIDI file is played in drop note mode, the notes will also light up when they land on the keys.
-The piano is drawn using black and white keys that directly follow the structure of the piano's 88 keys, according to settable parameters, and each key can change color.
-Underneath the drawing of the 88 keys there is a black background image, which is mainly used to show the gaps between the piano keys (for filling).
-You can turn off note mode (note_mode can be set to a value other than bars, bars drop) and just turn on draw piano mode, the corresponding piano key will be lit up when playing and the current note will be lit up when playing the MIDI file.
-It is also possible to use any of the note modes and turn on draw piano mode.

 white_key_width: the width of the piano's white keys (horizontal length)

 white_key_height: the height of the piano's white keys (vertical length)